 Well, the way I pictured it was the player becomes "wanted" for stealing, for example, a grand soulgem from Galbedir.
 Then, when a guard catches you, they search your belongings and find a grand soulgem, and confiscate it either because they think it is the stolen one, or as a replacement for the stolen one.

 I guess I will note here that in Oblivion, where items being stolen is tracked by "instance," non-stolen items are never confiscated, so this would match the behavior you are suggesting.
 Assuming the vanilla Morrowind behavior is not working as intended, it might be arguable about what Bethesda meant the system to do.
 For someone used to playing Oblivion (or maybe other Gamebryo games, haven't checked), the Morrowind and OpenMW behaviors might be unexpected.

-#5 Updated by katz . over 1 year ago
+#5 Updated by katz . almost 2 years ago

 Well, the way you put it makes sense.
 Since you are a criminal the guards won't be fair and assume you are responsible for other crimes.